iechor/docs/content/engine/swarm/swarm-tutorial/create-swarm.md

     join as managers or workers depending on the value for the `--token` flag.

-3. Run `docker info` to view the current state of the swarm:
+3. Run `iechor info` to view the current state of the swarm:

     ```console
-    $ docker info
+    $ iechor info

     Containers: 2
     Running: 0